-- java.home>/lib/javamail.X
+- 1. <java.home>/lib/javamail.X

 - META-INF/javamail.X

 - 3. META-INF/javamail.default.X

 Method 1 allows the user to include their own version of the resource file by placing it in the lib directory of wherever the java.home property points.
 Method 2 allows an application that uses the JavaMail APIs to include their own resource files in their application's or jar file's META-INF directory.
-The default files, javamail.default.X, is part of the JavaMail mail.jar file.
+The default files, javamail.default.X, are part of the JavaMail mail.jar file.

-File location depends upon how the ClassLoader.getResource() is implemented.
-Usually, getResource() searches through the CLASSPATH until it finds the requested file and then stops.
+File location depends upon how the ClassLoader.getResource() method is implemented.
+Usually, getResource() searches through CLASSPATH until it finds the requested file and then stops.
 JDK 1.1 has a limitation that the number of files of each type that will be found in the CLASSPATH is limited to one.
 However, this only affects method 2 above; method 1 is loaded from a specific location (if allowed by the SecurityManager) and method 3 uses a different name to ensure that the default resource file is always loaded successfully.

-File search order matters.
+The ordering of entries in the resource files matters.
 If multiple entries exist, the first entries take precedence over the latter entries as the initial defaults.
-For example, the first imap provider found will be initially set as the default imap implementation until explicitly changed by the application.
+For example, the first IMAP provider found will be initially set as the default imap implementation until explicitly changed by the application.